krish-rm/quant-trading-basics/README.md

 The core idea behind quant trading is that it allows traders to process huge amounts of data, detect complex patterns, and make trading decisions without human biases.
 This systematic and mathematical approach helps minimize risks, improve performance, and exploit market inefficiencies.

-## Techniques Used by Quantitative Traders
+## Techniques used by Quantitative Traders
 Quantitative traders use a range of mathematical, statistical, and computational techniques to analyze and trade financial markets.
 Below are the key techniques used by quants in their trading strategies:

 ### 1. Statistical Analysis